komodorio/docs/docs/Learn/Annotations.md

 | ${yaml[spec.template.spec.containers]}                            | undefined | path doesn't resolve to an actual value |
 | ${yaml[spec.metadata.template.labels['app.kubernetes.io/name']]}  | nginx     | full path usage using dictionary key    |

-\*Custom links with a failed pod name will be created on health events only.
-\*\*Dates can be crafted using the display guidelines of date-fns https://date-fns.org/v2.25.0/docs/format

 ### Full example